 A Clash of Kings

 When Lord Balon Greyjoy declares himself King of the Iron Islands and attacks the North, he sends Lord Captain Victarion Greyjoy with the Iron Fleet to sail up the Saltspear and the Fever River.
 From there the ironborn can march on Moat Cailin.

 A Feast for Crows

 After hearing that King Balon has died and that Aeron Greyjoy has called a kingsmoot, Victarion returns from Moat Cailin to the Iron Fleet, which has been in the reeds and willows of the Fever River.
-The bulk of the Iron Fleet sails to Nagga's Cradle in a column reaching back many leagues, losing a ship along the way to rough seas and fickle winds.
+Nine-tenths of the Iron Fleet sails to Nagga's Cradle in a column reaching back many leagues, losing a ship along the way to rough seas and fickle winds.

-The fleet assists the other ships of the Iron Islands in the Battle of the Shield Islands.
-Seven ships are lost in the ensuing naval clash, including Hardhand of the Iron Fleet.
+The fleet leads the other ships of the Iron Islands in the Battle of the Shield Islands.
+Six ships are lost in the ensuing naval clash, including Hardhand of the Iron Fleet.
 King Euron commands Victarion to take the Iron Fleet to Slaver's Bay and return with Daenerys Targaryen and her dragons.

 A Dance with Dragons

 The small number of ironborn ships left behind in the Fever River are torched by the Ryswells and Dustins.
 Theon Greyjoy convinces the surviving ironborn raiders at Moat Cailin to surrender to Ramsay Bolton, but Ramsay has them executed afterward.